ISO 20022 Key information and updates

 It is highly recommended that customers should review this tool to help with the testing of ISO 20022 messaging alongside the SWIFT MyStandards portal.

-If you’re an existing client of the bank, it's best to get in touch with your Relationship Manager directly.
+If you’re an existing client of the bank, get in touch with your Relationship Manager directly.

 If you’re new to the bank or prefer to register your interest, you can email your details using the link below and we’ll be in touch.